ProSlide Technology: Awards and recognition

 During the early 2000s, ProSlide manufactured the majority of the water park industry's award-winning rides.
 In 2005, three of the top five Golden Ticket Award winners for Best New Ride for 2005 (Water Park) were rides manufactured by ProSlide.
 ProSlide also had two of the top three winners for Best Waterpark Ride in 2004, 2005 and 2006.
 From 2010-2017, ProSlides Wildebeest watercoaster at Holiday World and Splashin' Safari was named Best Waterpark Ride.
 In 2017, the company earned an additional Golden Ticket Award for Best New Water Park Ride for the Thunder Rapids Water Coaster at Six Flags Fiesta Texas.
+In 2023, the Water Coaster Rocket Blast at Waldameer & Water World won the Golden Ticket Award for Best New Water Park Ride.

 ProSlide is a 15-time IAAPA ‘Best Water Ride’ winner as well as a three-time recipient of IAAPA’s ‘Industry Impact Award,’ given to the top attraction in the entire industry.

 The company has also won several IAAPA Brass Ring Awards: Best New Product Exhibitor Awards which recognizes the best new product or service in the amusement parks and attractions industry.